As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 So jack up the car, take a wheel off, and inspect the brakes.
 At the minimum, do this on a front wheel, and a back wheel.
 Ideally, you should be checking all four.

 Now back to the brake fluid.
 If it’s dark and looks dirty, then flush and replace it.
 Just be careful, as brake fluid is poisonous, and it is also capable of stripping the paint on your vehicle.
-So do not let it touch your car’s paint!
+So wear rubber gloves and do not let it touch your car’s paint! (or just have a mechanic do it)

 There are many guides online that will teach you how to change your brake fluid, but here is an excellent video by ChrisFix that will show you everything you need to know…